Estimated read time: 1-2 minutes

-Why you should periodically review beneficiary designations.
+Why should you periodically review beneficiary designations?

 Your beneficiary choices may need to change with the times.

 When did you open your first IRA?
 When did you buy your life insurance policy?
 Are you still living in the same home and working at the same job as you did back then?
 Have your priorities changed a bit – perhaps more than a bit?